awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-vpc.md

 **Note**
 If you create a domain that uses a public endpoint, Amazon ES doesn’t need the service\-linked role and doesn't create it\.

-For full information on this role's permissions and how to delete it, see [Using Service\-Linked Roles for Amazon ES](slr-es.md)\.
+For full information on this role's permissions and how to delete it, see [Using service\-linked roles to provide Amazon Elasticsearch Service access to resources](slr-es.md)\.

-## Migrating from Public Access to VPC Access<a name="es-migrating-public-to-vpc"></a>
+## Migrating from public access to VPC access<a name="es-migrating-public-to-vpc"></a>

 When you create a domain, you specify whether it should have a public endpoint or reside within a VPC\.
 Once created, you cannot switch from one to the other\.
 Instead, you must create a new domain and either manually reindex or migrate your data\.
 Snapshots offer a convenient means of migrating data\.
-For information about taking and restoring snapshots, see [Creating Amazon ES Index Snapshots](es-managedomains-snapshots.md)\.
+For information about taking and restoring snapshots, see [Creating index snapshots in Amazon Elasticsearch Service](es-managedomains-snapshots.md)\.